Stabilization of perturbed integrator chains using Lyapunov-Based Homogeneous Controllers: Introduction

 Among Sliding Mode techniques, the homogeneity approach was used in \cite{Levant2003,Levant2005}, to demonstrate finite-time stabilization of the arbitrary order sliding mode controllers for Single Input Single Output (SISO) systems \cite{Levant2001}.
 A robust Multi Input Multi Output (MIMO) HOSM controller was also presented in \cite{Defoort2009}, using a constructive algorithm with geometric homogeneity based finite-time stabilization of an integrator chain.
 A controller, which stabilizes a perturbed integrator chain of arbitrary length using only the signs of state variables, was presented in \cite{Kryachkov}.
 A Lyapunov-based approach for arbitrary HOSMC controller design was first presented in \cite{Harmouche_CDC12}.
 In these works, it was shown that a class of homogeneous controllers that satisfies certain conditions, could be used to stabilize perturbed integrator chains.

 In this paper, we present a continuation of \cite{Harmouche_CDC12}, and develop a Lyapunov-based robust controller for the finite-time stabilization of a perturbed integrator chain of arbitrary order, with bounded uncertainty.
 The main focus of this paper is to obtain various properties in the controller by changing the degree of homogeneity.
 The homogeneous controller for perturbed integrator chains is developed from a discontinuous Lyapunov-based controller for pure integrator chains.
 It is then demonstrated that the homogeneity degree can be controlled in the neighborhood of zero, such that the amplitude of discontinuous control is kept to its minimum possible value when the states have converged.
 It is also shown that the recently developed ``Fixed-Time" stability notion can be achieved by changing the homogeneity degree.
-Fixed-time stability, introduced as uniform stability of double integrator systems in \cite{Zavala_2011}, refers to the finite-time stability of systems, where the convergence time is bounded and independent of the system's initial state.
-In \cite{Zavala_2011} and \cite{Zavala_2012}, fixed-time convergence to a neighborhood of the origin was demonstrated for second order systems and arbitrary order respectively.
+Fixed-time stability was first introduced in \cite{Andrieu2008}; this term refers to the finite-time stabilization of systems with uniform convergence, i.e. the convergence time is bounded and independent of the system's initial state.
+In \cite{Zavala_2011} and \cite{Zavala_2012}, uniform convergence to a neighborhood of the origin was demonstrated for second order systems and arbitrary order respectively.
 In \cite{Polyakov}, fixed-time convergence controllers were developed for linear systems, insuring guaranteed convergence exactly to zero.
-Based on the control of homogeneity, the controller presented in this paper ensures fixed-time convergence to zero of a perturbed chain of integrators.
+Based on the control of homogeneity degree, the controller presented in this paper ensures fixed-time convergence to zero of a perturbed chain of integrators.

 The paper is organized as follows: the problem formulation as well as the motivation and contributions of the paper are discussed in Section 2.
 The controller design is presented in Section 3 and its special cases are demonstrated in Section 4.
 Simulation results are shown in Section 5 and concluding remarks are given in Section 6.